 Improve communication skills and the organization of roles within your crew

-Be able to use effective de-escalation techniques and restrain an unruly passenger when required
+Use effective de-escalation techniques and restrain an unruly passenger when required

 Practice self-defense techniques

-Understand the importance of post-incident care
+Discuss the importance of post-incident care

 Legislation and regulations